 There are many bedding options for the cage or habitat of your pet rat.

 - Cloth.
 I would consider this the best option, both for the health of your rat and your wallet.
 A soft, absorbent towel folded neatly in the bottom of the cage can suffice.
-You rarely have to buy new towels in your rat's cage, but you should change and wash their bedding at least once a week, and two to three times a week if your rat is not toilet-trained.
+You rarely have to buy new towels for your rat's cage, but you should change and wash their bedding at least once a week, and two to three times a week if your rat is not toilet-trained.
 It is also important to make sure there are no loose threads to make sure they don't get tangled up in their feet.
+If you choose to use towel or cloth bedding, be sure to use a gentle, unscented detergent to prevent respiratory issues.

 Do not use cedar or pine chips in your rat's cage.
 The fumes can damage your rat's sensitive respiratory system.